Universal Esperanto Association: The founding years of the Esperanto movement, 1888–1914

-One year later, at the Geneva world congress, Zamenhof created a Lingva Komitato (Language Committee, the basis of the later Akademio de Esperanto).
-It consisted of some eminent speakers from several countries and had to guard the evolution of the language Esperanto.
-The members of this committee were consequently elected by cooptation.
+One year later, at the Geneva world congress, Zamenhof created a Lingva Komitato (Language Committee), the basis of the later Akademio de Esperanto.
+It consisted of some eminent speakers from several countries and was intended to safeguard the evolution of the Esperanto language; members were elected for a nine-year term.

-In 1908, a group of young Esperanto speakers around Hector Hodler founded an international association based on individual, direct membership: Universala Esperanto-Asocio, seated in Geneva.
-According to Hodler and his followers, an international cause such as Esperanto must be supported by a unitary, truly international association.
-UEA members should found organizations on national and local levels.
+In 1908, a group of young Esperanto speakers founded an international association based on individual, direct membership: Universala Esperanto-Asocio, based in Geneva.
+According to Hector Hodler and his followers, an international cause such as Esperanto must be supported by a unitary, truly international association, and UEA members should found separate organizations on national and local levels.

-The national (and local) associations saw UEA as a threat, as an undesirable concurrence.
+The national (and local) associations initially saw the UEA not as a supporting resource but as a threat, as undesirable competition.
 They were afraid of a division in the movement between the traditional groups on the one hand and the UEA members on the other.
 Also, propaganda and lessons were the task of the national associations (often federations of local groups).
 They did not like the perspective that new Esperantists, created by the traditional groups, would be picked up by UEA.

-So the national associations tried to build up an international organizational level by their own.
-A first attempt were the rajtigitaj delegitoj of the congresses in 1911 and 1912 (not to be confused with the UEA delegitoj); an Internacia Unuiĝo de Esperantistaj Societoj (International Union of Esperanto associations, 1913/1914) was a second attempt.
-This string in the evolution ceased in 1914 with the breakout of World War I, which forced the movement as a whole to pause many of its activities.
+The national associations then tried to build up an international organizational level of their own.
+A first attempt took the form of rajtigitaj delegitoj to the congresses in 1911 and 1912 (not to be confused with the UEA delegitoj); an Internacia Unuiĝo de Esperantistaj Societoj (International Union of Esperanto associations, 1913-1914) was a second attempt.
+This evolutionary thread ceased in 1914 with the breakout of World War I, which forced the movement as a whole to pause many of its activities, and the Congresses planned for 1916, 1917, 1918 and 1919 were cancelled.